 What is the exam pattern of the Common eligibility test?

-Exam pattern will be made available by the National Recruitment Agency when it starts the examination process.
+Exam patterns will be made available by the National Recruitment Agency when it starts the examination process.
 The only available information right now is that the Exam pattern for different levels such as 10th class, 12th class, and graduate will be different.
-Exam pattern will be made available on the official website which is currently under construction.
+Exam patterns will be made available on the official website which is currently under construction.